sakaki-/archlinux-on-b3/README.md

 Specifically, users of diskless B3s will need to:
 * rename the shipped kernel `/install/install.itb` (on the USB key's first partition) to something else (`/install/install_withdisk.itb`, for example); and then
 * rename the supplied `/install/install_diskless.itb` to `/install/install.itb`; and then
-* modify the `/etc/fstab` file (on the USB key's second partition), so that the correct drive is specified.
+* modify the `/etc/fstab` file (on the USB key's third partition), so that the correct drive is specified.

 You need only make these changes once.
 Assuming you are using Linux:
 ```